Matheuscp98/PepperCapsicum/README.md

 This repository is part of the research study:

--  *(The dataset is from this work.
-Manuscript currently under review)*
+-  *Manuscript currently under peer review*

 ---